 May 17, 2018, Israel

 Sensei Lawrence is rebuking the class, insulting the students; no mercy!
 He is the Bad Ass, the Tough Guy, the ultimate warrior.
 Students are quitting, the class size is reduced by half.

 And then he has a vision.

 He sees himself as a 12 year old boy.
-Now he is the one on the receiving end of insults and abuse from a person in a more dominant and powerful position.
-Perhaps that made him strong, perhaps that made him resilient but it also made him bitter.
+Now is the one on the receiving end of the insults and abuse from a person in a more powerful and dominant position.
+Perhaps that made him stronger, perhaps that made him more resilient, but it also made him bitter, unhappy.
 He is traumatized by his past.
 It was not a positive experience.
 Ultimately this bitter abuse did not contribute to making him a healthy adult.
-He is not a yet successful adult.
+He is not yet a successful adult.
 He still has lessons to learn and internalize.

 He comes back to class, with a different attitude.
-Now he sees in his students himself, I was you.
+Now he sees in his young students, himself.
+I was you.
 Now he understands them better.
-Yes, he wants to make them tough but he must take another approach.
+Yes, he wants to make them tough but he must adopt a different approach.
 He sees their insecurities, their fears, their dreams.
 He understands that with the correct approach he can have a huge impact on their lives.

-When I was young I thought that all those cool choreographed martial arts movie scenes were the real deal.
+When I was young I thought that all those cool choreographed martial arts movie scenes were the real thing, a reflection of reality.
 As I advanced through decades of training I understood them for what they were; entertainment.

 Let's get real.
 I have trained with some of the "Baddest", toughest fighters on the planet; a veritable list of "Whos' Who" of martial arts legends.
 None were abusive to me.
-None were insulting, none ever deliberately hurt me.
+None were insulting or disrespectful.
+None ever deliberately hurt me.

+Myth exposed.
 Among the Japanese, Kyokushin Karate was known as the "hard karate".
 When I would be discussing karate training with other martial artists and they would ask, what style do you train in?
-I would answer, Kyokushin Karate with Oyama.
+I would answer, Kyokushin Karate with Shigeru Oyama.
 The room would turn silent.
 Even the Japanese would back off and say...Respect that is the toughest karate.